Hotelship

-A hotelship is a passenger ship which is used for a short period as a hotel.
+A hotel ship is a passenger ship which is used for a period as a hotel.
 A botel or boatel is a boat that serves as a hotel or hostel.
 Currently there are few permanent hotel ships.
 The word is a portmanteau of boat and hotel.
 Botels may range from small or larger purpose-built or converted boats or other watercraft, to converted ships.
 They may be permanently moored or grounded, or spend part of the year taking guests on tours.
 The most famous examples are the Queen Mary, in Long Beach; and the Queen Elizabeth 2, in Dubai.
-Both ships were originally part of Cunard line.
+Both ships were originally part of the Cunard line.
 During the 2022 World Cup, Qatar chartered three cruise ships to mitigate accommodation shortages.